2 FlexiBowl® and 2 Cameras#

 Important

-Device association in the software
+Device pairing in software

 Camera 1 → FlexiBowl® 1 (+ Hopper 1, if present)